 The 2017 health assessment identified that 63% of Allen County adults had visited a doctor for a routine checkup in the past year.
-32% of adults went outside of Allen County for health care services in the past year.
+Thirty-two percent (32%) of adults went outside of Allen County for health care services in the past year.